-In this special edition of Let's Talk About Test, we talk to Arnoud Loof, ICT coordinator at Radboudumc.
-In this interview, he tells us how Testersuite got an important role in the ISO certification of the laboratory information system.
+Inthis special edition of Let's Talk About Test, we talk to Arnoud Loof, ICT coordinator at Radboudumc.
+In this interview, he talks about how Testersuite was given an important role in the ISO certification of the laboratory information system.
 Let's Talk About Certification!

 "You know that ISO is going to take you to task".